chrisjmccormick/chrisjmccormick.github.io/_posts/2019-11-11-bert-research-ep-1-key-concepts-and-sources.md

     * Work out what I want to say, and how I ultimately want to organize the material.
     * Get early feedback on my explanations before publishing.

+You can read through this post, or just use it as a reference for the YouTube video:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/FKlPCK1uFrc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+* TOC
+{:toc}

+By Chris McCormick

 ## 1.1.
 Objectives for the BERT Tutorial
 ----------------------------------------